programmatix/CParser/README.md

 * parser.blockItemList - understands a Seq of multiple blockItems

 ## Using The Results
-Each parser returns a result from the fastparse library, so take a look at the [fastparse docs](http://www.lihaoyi.com/fastparse/).
+Each parser returns a result from the fastparse library.
+The Getting Started above gives a good idea how to use the result, but if you need more then take a look at the [fastparse docs](http://www.lihaoyi.com/fastparse/).

 Wrapped inside a successful fastparse result is an abstract syntax tree (AST) corresponding to the C specification.